 Head control gives a baby more autonomy and more of a chance to explore the world on their own terms.
+By roughly 4 months, most babies can control their heads in an upright position.

 By the time a baby is 4 months old, they likely have significant head control and can hold their head steady without support for longer periods.